Albert Morrow & son, George outside No.22 Dale Street 1952

 Robert moved premises to No. 142 Whitefield Road.

 Robert died prematurely on the 5th September, aged 44.
 He left his businesses at 162 Whitefield Road and the Royal Arcade, Market Street, Hoylake in trust for his wife and two infant children, Robert and James.
 Little did he know that the future head office of Morrow's at 251 Breck road would be less than 350 metres from Whitefield Road.
 His will was passed down to Albert Morrow's eldest daughter, Kathleen.

-Albert Morrow arrived in Liverpool from Northern Ireland.
+A young Albert Morrow arrived in Liverpool from Northern Ireland aged 16.